 Build Your Own Greenhouse

 What a tempting idea!
 As well as protection from plant and veggie eating animals, a greenhouse can mean extending your growing season or even gardening year round - a gardener's ultimate fantasy.
 But, it can be an ongoing responsibility.
 One cold night without heat and your plants and seedlings could be goners.
-And, your greenhouse may need heat, water, benches, shelves, floor boxes, hangers, venting, electricity - plus a lot of loving care and attention.

 The front "double hung" window is a recycled, (free) side slider which I installed vertically and drilled out some drainage holes at the bottom.
 Works great but since the bottom pane weighs about 10 pounds, Click on Right Pic for Counterweight System build.